Cyclone Yasi: Australia

 Fears of total devastation to the banana and sugar cane crops arose as the storm struck land.
 Initial estimates stated that damage to sugar cane alone could reach A$505 million.
 On 3 February, total losses from the storm were estimated to reach A$3.5 billion (US$3.54 billion), this makes it the costliest cyclone to ever hit Australia (not accounting for inflation).
 By 5 February, A$2 billion (US$2.03 billion) was confirmed to have been lost in agriculture, mining and local government.
 An additional A$1 billion has been lost in the tourism industry.

 One death was due to carbon monoxide poisoning by exhaust of a portable generator being used in a confined space at Bambaroo near Ingham.

 Two days after landfall, severe flooding from the rains severed the Bruce Highway between Townsville and Ingham leaving a 10 kilometre backup of traffic.
 Many of those who evacuated the devastated areas including emergency workers were stranded.

 On 5 February, the remnants of Yasi as a tropical low created torrential rain as rainfall of 140 mm was recorded in Terowie and Yongala.
 Flooding was widespread in towns of northern South Australia reaching even Renmark on the River Murray.
 In north-west Victoria, Mildura recorded the highest daily rainfall total on record, with 142 mm and Lyndhurst, a suburb of Melbourne recorded 180 mm of rain in the 24 hours falling up to 9am AEDT (22:00 UTC) on 5 February.

 On 6 February, the BOM reported that Ex-Tropical Cyclone Yasi was 85 km north of Yulara and that heavy rains continued in the Alice Springs area.
 The deluge also continued in northern South Australia as vast areas continued to get rain.
 Hallett had a record rainfall amount of 98 mm.
 Damaging winds with gusts of more than 90 km/h hit Marla and Coober Pedy.
 More than 100 mm also fell at Arkaroola and Mt Dare, 92 mm fell at Marree, and 86 mm at Yunta.

 Even one week after the flooding rains, areas that were affected had become completely isolated.
 At Challenger Gold Mine 150 people were isolated and emergency supplies had to be flown in.
 Cattle Stations near Oodnadatta, Glendambo and the world's largest at Anna Creek Station were all isolated.

 The Australian Defence Force (ADF) response was designated Operation Yasi Assist.
 The ADF established Joint Task Force 664, based at Lavarack Barracks in Townsville and under the command of Brigadier Stuart Smith, for operational command on 2 February 2011.

+Retirement

+As a result of the storm's destruction it caused, the name Yasi was later retired by the FMS and will never will be used again for a South Pacific Tropical Cyclone it was replaced by Yvonne for future seasons.